NiccoloSalvini/airflow-docker/README.md

 ### [Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html)

-We have chosen the Celery Executor as our Remote Executor to scale out the number of workers.
+Celery Executor as Remote Executor to scale out the number of workers.

 For instance we can scale up to three celery clusters by running:
 ```bash
 docker-compose up --scale airflow-worker=3
 ```

-Or we could scale up to three celery clusters and two schedulers by running:
+Or scale up to three celery clusters and two schedulers by running:
 ```bash
 docker-compose up --scale airflow-worker=3 --scale airflow-scheduler=2
 ```